CasparCG/server/README.txt

    While AMD processors probably work, CasparCG Server has only been tested on Intel processors.

-2. Windows 7 (64-bit) recommended.
+2. Windows 7 (64-bit) strongly recommended.
    CasparCG Server has also been used successfully on Windows 7 (32-bit) and Windows XP SP2 (32-bit only.)
    NOT SUPPORTED: Windows 8, Windows 2003 Server and Windows Vista.